VoteCast: Maryland voters say nation headed wrong direction

 For a third of Maryland voters, President Donald Trump was not a factor they considered while casting their vote.
 By comparison, more than 6 in 10 said Trump was a reason for their vote.

-Barbara Stortz, of Annapolis, Maryland, said she usually only votes in presidential years, but came out to vote an all-Democratic ticket this election cycle because of her concerns about Trump.
+Barbara Stortz, of Annapolis, Maryland, usually only votes in presidential years.
+But she said sge came out to vote an all-Democratic ticket this election amid concerns about Trump.
 "Honestly, I usually only turn out for the presidential election, but I'm just really incredibly disappointed, and I have so many words about who's in charge running our country right now," she said.

 CONTROL OF CONGRESS